 Since I feared the barking dogs along the alley, I always took a shortcut through the hill that was controlled by a local gang, the Hill Boys.
 The homeboys never bothered me on my daily trip for groceries, especially since we attended Murchison Elementary School at the same time.

-The Hey Vato! show’s Chuy and Smiley wonder if it’s possible to put away those childish things, like that Corinthian dude said, and enjoy an afternoon of beisbol with Los Doyers.
+The Hey Vato! show’s Chuy and Smiley wonder if it’s possible to put away those childish things, and enjoy beisbol with Los Doyers.

 Good-hearted couple Lucy and Steve brought home a “rescue cholo” named Creeper, but he didn’t work out the way they planned.
 That’s why they called Ignacio de la Cruz, The Cholo Whisperer.
 [Bay Area POCHO amigo Frankie Quiñones stars as the cholo.]